 Some funding agencies (especially private foundations) impose restrictions on indirect costs, in rate or dollar amount, or disallow indirect costs entirely.
 Certain federal agencies prefer different indirect cost rates; for example, the US Department of Education specifies an indirect cost rate of 8% of the total grant amount.

-Include the full indirect cost allowed by the funding agency in proposal budgets; exceptions must be approved by the Vice President for Finance and Administration.
+Include the full indirect cost allowed by the funding agency in proposal budgets; exceptions must be approved by Provost or the Vice President for Finance and Administration.

 Cost sharing and matching

 Many federal and private funding agencies make awards with the stipulation that the grantee partially contribute to the overall cost of the project through cost sharing.
 Cost sharing is that portion of the total project costs for which the sponsor is not charged.
 The cost share can include cash or in-kind contributions from SOU or from a third party, depending on the requirements of the funding agency.
 Some funding agencies specify the level of cost sharing required on a grant, while others indicate that cost sharing is desirable (or expected) but do not have specific requirements.

 Matching is a form of cost sharing, but the definition of the term varies depending on the funder.
 Sometimes, it is simply a synonym for cost sharing, and is often used when the funder requires a substantial contribution from the grantee.
 Some agencies use the term "matching" to refer specifically to funds from third-party donors.
 This is the case with the National Endowment for the Humanities Challenge Grant Program, which requires grantees to raise three dollars from outside (non-university) sources for every federal dollar granted.
 Usually matching funds are not required to be secured before submitting proposals but are pledged for the future.